topoteretes/cognee-community/README.md

 ```bash
 uv pip install cognee-community-vector-adapter-azure
 ```

+This is community plugins repo, for core repo and on how to get started with cognee, please check: https://github.com/topoteretes/cognee

 ### with UV locally with all optional dependencies
 Navigate to the packages folder and the adapter of choice